 - How can I begin to understand her perspective and feel compassion for her?

-- How can I bring my best self to that conversation?
+- How do I want to show up in that conversation?

 Say “no” when it’s too much.
 Instead of cramming each activity into every space of time in the few weeks left in the year, consider what might be too much.
 Have you accounted for quiet rest time?
 Have you considered how the pace will impact family members?
 We rarely plan our schedules for our mental well-being but particularly in this season of over-commitment, it can be worth asking, “What do we really want or need to do?”
 “When can we get in rest time?” and “Are there plans we need to say “no” to?

 Express gratitude daily.
 The holiday season is a time of high contrasts – tremendous sorrow missing loved ones that have passed on or reflecting upon our tough circumstances and then, also feeling the magic, imagination and sheer bliss of children’s experience of the traditions surrounding the holidays.
 It’s an emotional time.
-So it requires us to become more planful about our big emotions.
+So it requires us to become more plan-ful about our big emotions.
 One way to balance out our adult angst is to express gratitude with our children daily.
-Whether you mention your gratitude over breakfast or during the ride home from school or at bedtime, kids will benefit by actively appreciating all that they have.
+Whether you mention your gratitude over breakfast, during the ride home from school or at bedtime, kids will benefit by actively appreciating all that they have.
 And you will benefit by recognizing the goodness in your life.
-If one of your traditions includes an advent calendar, why not offer words of gratitude with each passing day as you count down the season?
-It will assist you as you set a positive tone with your family.
+It will assist you as you set a tone with your family.

 Carving out time and space for your mental well-being may seem like another “to do” to add to the list.
 But consider the fact that paying attention to the tone of your family and setting an example will give you energy and motivation as you gently experience your days.
 The gift of your attention certainly is one of the most important for your children and your partner.
-You will be setting the tone for all members of your household to truly experience all of the enjoyment the season has to offer.
-While you are decorating your home, consider how you might also deck your halls with mental well-being this season!
+Consider how you might deck your halls with psychological well-being this season!
 Happy holidays!